walid-mashal/telecom-knowledge-base/README.md

 IMEI is a unique 15-digit number that identifies a mobile device.
 It is used by networks for device authentication and security.
 It can also help track, block, or blacklist lost or stolen phones.

-IMEI numbers are stored in a database called the EIR (Equipment Identity Register), which contains information about all valid mobile phone equipment.
+IMEI numbers are stored in a database called the EIR (Equipment Identity Register)

+## EIR (Equipment Identity Register)

+EIR is a database in mobile networks that stores lists of mobile device IMEIs, it helps MNOs identify and control devices by classifying them into three lists:

+- White List: Allowed devices
+- Black List: Blocked (e.g., stolen) devices
+- Grey List: Suspicious devices (monitored but allowed)

 EIR’s job is to check (using the IMEI number) that every phone call or SMS sent is from a mobile phone authorized to use a mobile network.

+EIR helps prevent the use of stolen, faulty, or unauthorized devices on the network.

 ## MNP (Mobile Number Portability)